oroinc/documentation/backend/setup/dev-environment/setup-from-db-dump.rst

 3. OroCloud

-    Follow the |Sanitized Backup| documentation for more details.
+    Follow the :ref:`Sanitized Backup <orocloud-maintenance-use-sanitized-backup>` documentation for more details.

    .. code-block:: none